 Migrate files from one computer to another

-During and after the migration
+During the migration

-- Don't sign out, change settings, or turn off either computer during the migration process (the desktop app can only sync when you're signed in)
+- Don't change settings, sign out, or turn off either computer during the migration process—the desktop app can sync only when you're signed in.